We keep seeing advice that it’s important to keep our brains active, especially to delay the onset of dementia, or at least of its effects.

 The US Mayo Clinic is less certain: “There’s no sure way to prevent dementia, but there are steps you can take that might help.
 More research is needed, but it might be beneficial to do the following: Keep your mind active.
 Mentally stimulating activities, such as reading, solving puzzles and playing word games, and memory training might delay the onset of dementia and decrease its effects.”

 It seems to be well-established that exercising the brain will improve cognitive function in some way.
 For example, some online games have proven that continued playing of the game results in improved scores.

 However there’s no solid evidence yet that exercising the brain in this way will delay the loss of cognitive ability associated with dementia, or slow its progress.
 Basically, playing Sudoku regularly may be enjoyable, but all it perhaps does with your brain is improve your ability to play Sudoku.

 An experiment in a recent BBC TV programme, involving learning a second language, did show an improvement in attention, memory and mental flexibility.

 Their neuroscientist expert explained that while exercises like Sudoku exercise only one region of the brain, practising languages engages about 20 different regions, improving connectivity throughout.

-But of course … all the evidence is that the best way to protect your brain, is by consuming a healthy diet, and taking regular physical exercise.
+But of course, a probably even better way to protect your brain, than brain training, is by consuming a healthy diet, and taking regular physical exercise.